XRPLF/xrpl-dev-portal/content/concepts/consensus-network/amendments/known-amendments.md

 **Fix Unburnable NFT**

-Currently, an NFT cannot be burned when it has over 500 offers.
-To remove this restriction, this change deletes exactly 500 offers, leaving any remaining offers untouched.
+Currently, an NFT with the `lsfBurnable` flag enabled cannot be burned when it has over 500 offers.
+To remove this restriction, this change deletes exactly 500 offers upon burning the NFT, leaving any remaining offers untouched.

 See [PR 4346](https://github.com/XRPLF/rippled/pull/4346).